Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 3. You can jump to any symbol using Ctrl-Right and return using Ctrl-Left.
 4. Escape exits the app.
 5. Pressing and releasing Ctrl pops-up a small menu.
-One of the option enables you to adjst the font size.
+One of the options enables you to adjust the font size.

 ## ModalWX Code Walkthrough
   (interaction time ~30min)
 We guide you through a sequence of steps
 that explain how this code works and how it is navigated.
-The only pre-requisite is familiarity with C.
+The only pre-requisite is familiarity with C/C++.
 At the end of this walkthough you will be able to evaluate
 whether ModalWX offers a better way to navigate a codebase
 compared to the IDE you currently use.